Spike Chunsoft: Chunsoft

 Chunsoft was founded by Koichi Nakamura.
 The "Chun" in the company name is from the first kanji Naka (中) of the company founder's name; Naka is read as "Chun" in Japanese Mahjong.
 This name would also appear in Nakamura's first work with Enix, titled Door Door in 1983.
 Otogirisō marked Chunsoft's debut brand.
 Following that, successive genre-trailblazing titles Torneko no Daibōken: Fushigi no Dungeon, Kamaitachi no Yoru, and Shiren the Wanderer established the company's good reputation.
 Nakamura himself had to move away from programming in order to run the company.

 For a time, the company's products were considered mediocre, but 3-Nen B-Gumi Kinpachi Sensei: Densetsu no Kyoudan ni Tate! was a hit that showed signs of recovery.
 During the development of Pokémon Mystery Dungeon: Red Rescue Team and Blue Rescue Team, Kouji Malta, one of the programmers for these two games, and contributed previously on EarthBound and Shiren the Wanderer 2, stated the company went through bad business performance, as employees from Chunsoft would leave the company progressively due to this issue.
 The game's success not only helped giving more popularity in the Mystery Dungeon franchise, it also helped Chunsoft from avoiding bankruptcy.
 Later in 2005, it was bought by Dwango and became a subsidiary of the company.

-Before the project, Sega were helping Chunsoft in developing and releasing their games for the Dreamcast.
+Before the project, Sega were helping Chunsoft in developing and releasing its games for the Dreamcast.
 From 2005 to 2010, Sega have made a collaboration with Chunsoft titled "SEGA×CHUN PROJECT".
 Their goal was to provide support and sales for development funds, such as the Nintendo DS remake of Mystery Dungeon: Shiren the Wanderer or 428: Shibuya Scramble.